 Other tests — Some children will need to have further testing.
 These tests may include computed tomography (CT) scans or magnetic resonance imaging (MRI), which provide pictures of the brain.
 These tests are not painful, but MRI requires that the child lie very still for up to one hour; most children who are less than five years old are sedated for an MRI because any movement can blur the pictures.

 Blood tests may also be recommended.
 These provide information about the child's chromosomes and the level of chemicals and substances normally found in blood.
 A lumbar puncture (also known as a spinal tap) may be recommended for some children who have a seizure during a high fever or who may have a metabolic disorder.
 The test involves inserting a needle into the low back to remove a small amount of fluid (cerebrospinal fluid or CSF) from around the spinal cord.
-(See "Patient information: Febrile seizures (Beyond the Basics)".)
+(See "Patient education: Febrile seizures (Beyond the Basics)".)

 The long-term impact of seizures is small for most children, especially if there are no underlying abnormalities in the child's brain.
 Many children with epilepsy have normal development and a good chance for a normal life.
 Some children with seizures will have difficulties with growth or development.
 This risk depends on the underlying type of epilepsy or cause of seizures.